konstantinklemmer/sxl/README.md

       CNN_opt.step()
 ```

 Here, `lamda_` = λ, the auxiliary loss weight parameter.
-In our experiments, we work with lambda values [0.01, 0.1, 1], however we also provide an Example notebook showing how λ can be learned throughout model training.
+In our experiments, we work with lambda values [0.01, 0.1, 1], however we also provide an Example notebook showing how each tasks uncertainty can be used to weight the losses.

 How does it work?
 Like a charm!
 Below are some interpolation examples from our *CNN MAT*, compared to the "Vanilla" CNN and common spatial interpolation benchmarks.